phyowai68/ICT105-3idiots-MVP/README.md

 ## Current Status

 The team has created the GitHub repository with the full required folder structure.
-We prepared the initial project documentation — README, team profile, idea log, problem notes, and weekly logbook — and set the Smart Campus Lost-and-Found System as our current front-runner among three candidate ideas for further evaluation.
+We prepared the initial project documentation — README, team profile, idea log, problem notes, and weekly logbook — and set the Student Apartment Finder Chatbot as our current front-runner among three candidate ideas for further evaluation.

 ## Next Step